Skip to main content

 convertLangCode()

-Converts a frontend language code into the shape often used in API payloads.
+Converts frontend language code to a form that is often used in API data.

 Practical example: